We the

 Council shall have power to grant pardons for federal crimes, and no such

-Rights Council, but instead by the authority of those states and municipalities
+not be granted by the Civil Rights Council, but instead by the authority of

-in accordance with their laws.
+those states and municipalities in accordance with their laws.

-iii.
+iv.
 All public elections

 conducted in any state shall abide by certain rules, which shall be enforced